openstack/releases/README.rst

  * Start version numbers with 0.1.0 for unstable early editions and prototypes.
 Switch to 1.0.0 for the first production-ready release.
-Do not release the first version of a deliverable with a number that matches the version other related deliverables use.
+Do not release the first version of a deliverable with a number that matches the version used by other existing related deliverables.
 This confuses consumers about the maturity of the new deliverable and about where they should find "older" versions with lower numbers, which do not exist.